Handcrafted

 Listen and ask questions – if your child doesn’t want to go to school or an activity, see if you can find out why.
 There is often more to the story, and it may need some work to uncover the problem.
 Highly sensitive children sense the injustices and cruelties around them.
 Trust that they must be experiencing something painful if they ask to stay home.

-Another possibility from my own life – If your child loves to read, they may not be quite finished with a good book and want to finish it.
+Another possibility from my life is that if your child loves to read, they may not be quite finished with a good book and want to finish it.
 I sometimes faked a sore throat to finish the last chapters of a book.
 The downside would be I’d be done in an hour and have to stay in bed and play sick for the rest of the day.

 The most important thing is to use compassion and listening skills to understand their world and how it feels.